Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Introduction

 We show that the ensemble of evolution operators at half-integer time \eqref{eq:halfinteger} has a larger symmetry than that at integer times \eqref{eq:integer}.
-This allows us to prove the following ergodicity result for the half-integer case.
-Each Pauli operator evolving with the random dynamics \eqref{eq:halfinteger} reaches any other Pauli operator inside its light cone with approximately equal probability.
+This allows us to prove approximate Pauli mixing \cite{Webb_2016}: each Pauli operator evolving with the random dynamics \eqref{eq:halfinteger} reaches any other Pauli operator inside its light cone with approximately equal probability.
 In the integer-time case this only holds for a restricted class of initial operators, which includes local ones.
 We also prove that at any half-integer time after the scrambling time $t_{\rm scr}$, the ensemble of evolution operators \eqref{eq:halfinteger} cannot be operationally distinguished from Haar-random unitaries (in the sense specified above).
 We define the scrambling time $t_{\rm scr}$ as the smallest time allowing for any local perturbation to reach the entire system (in our model $t_{\rm scr} = L/4$).
 In all these results, the degree of approximation increases with $N$ and decreases with time $t$.

-Besides many-body physics, our results are relevant to the field of quantum information \cite{Emerson_2003}.
+Besides many-body physics, our results are relevant to the field of quantum information.
+The authors of \cite{Emerson_2003} design a protocol to generate pseudo-random unitaries.
 Many quantum information tasks make use of unitary designs (entanglement distillation~\cite{Bennett_1996a}, quantum error correction \cite{Abeyesinghe_2009, Brandao_2016a}, randomised benchmarking \cite{Magesan_2011}, quantum process tomography \cite{Scott_2008}, quantum state decoupling~\cite{Brown_2015} and data-hiding \cite{DiVincenzo_2002}).
 In most current implementations of quantum information processing qubits are measured in a fixed basis, a particular case of our Pauli measurements.
 Hence we expect that our variant of 2-designs restricted to Pauli measurements will be useful in some of these applications, in particular on architectures where a time-periodic drive is more feasible than a time-dependent drive.
 It is worth mentioning that Google's quantum supremacy demonstration \cite{Arute_2019} is based on the statistics of multi-qubit Pauli measurements after pseudo-random unitary dynamics; and that their random circuit consists of time-dependent single-qubit gates and time-periodic two-qubit gates.